-And in so doing, we divide nodes into clusters based on the \textit{highest} probability of being assignment to a cluster.
-Of course, this is not the only way one might transition from soft to hard clustering but, as previously mentioned, it intuitively makes sense, especially considering that our aim in the optimisation problem is to find the cluster assignment that maximises our community quality function.
-However, when we assign nodes to the cluster that they are most likely to belong, the subsequent number of clusters can at most be the number of communities specified ($c$) or less.
-This phenomenon may be exacerbated by a quality function like modularity that struggles to identify smaller communities and, as such, is biased towards fewer, larger clusters \cite{fortunato2007resolution, good_performance_2010, fortunato_community_2016}.
-In our experiments, the graph neural network with only modularity as a loss function consistently finds less than the specified number of communities (refer to figures~\ref{fig:varying_cluster_number}, \ref{fig:varying_density}, \ref{fig:varying_network_size} and \ref{fig:upper_lower})
+And in so doing, we divide nodes into clusters based on the \textit{highest} probability of being assigned to a cluster.
+Of course, this is not the only way one might transition from soft to hard clustering but, as previously mentioned, it intuitively makes sense, especially considering that our aim in the optimization problem is to find the cluster assignment that maximizes our community quality function.
+However, when we assign nodes to the cluster they are most likely to belong to, the subsequent number of clusters is at most the number of communities specified ($c$) or fewer.
+This phenomenon may be exacerbated by a quality function such as modularity, which struggles to identify smaller communities and, as such, is biased towards fewer, larger clusters \cite{fortunato2007resolution, good_performance_2010, fortunato_community_2016}.
+In our experiments, the graph neural network with only modularity as a loss function consistently finds fewer than the specified number of communities (refer to figures~\ref{fig:varying_cluster_number}, \ref{fig:varying_density}, \ref{fig:varying_network_size}, and \ref{fig:upper_lower})